FAQ: Higher Education Opportunity

 The Florida Prepaid College Program does not impact the HEO scholarship.
 It is important to visit Florida Prepaid to learn more about the Florida Prepaid College Program requirements.
 For questions about Florida Prepaid and the HEO scholarship, contact the University Bursar at: Ask Bursar Help, or call Third Party Contracts at (352)-392-9545.

 How does Bright Futures impact the HEO Scholarship?

+The full amount of the Bright Futures scholarship award (per credit hour) will be subtracted from the amount the student can receive from the HEO.
 It is important to note, Florida legislative changes affect the HEO award amount for Florida Academic and Florida Medallion Bright Futures Scholarship students.
-Bright Futures funding is reviewed each academic year, so the examples below are based the UF 2019-20 academic year.
+Bright Futures funding is reviewed each academic year.
+The examples below are based the current UF academic year.
 Funding amounts are subject to change.
 For other colleges and community colleges, students should contact the financial departments directly.

 - Florida Academic Bright Futures recipients will receive an award amount equal to 100% of tuition and applicable fees; which currently includes the summer semester.
 Applicable fees include activity and service fee, health fee, athletic fee, financial aid fee, capital improvement fee, campus access/transportation fee, technology fee and tuition differential fee.
 See chart below.